 \subsubsection{Intra-object Knowledge Mapper.}

-As specified in Equation~\ref{eq:projection}, the instructive knowledge is dependent on interacted embeddings of both actual objects and the virtual context.
-We ablate their usage as shown in Table~\ref{tab:knowledge_ingredients}.
-As expected, the context alone is not helpful (same result as baseline) since mere context provides nothing useful towards object detection.
+As specified in Equation~\ref{eq:projection}, the instructive knowledge is dependent on interacted embeddings of both actual objects and virtual context.
+We ablate their usage in Table~\ref{tab:knowledge_ingredients}.
+As expected, the context alone is not helpful since mere context provides nothing useful towards object detection.
 It manages to enhance the performance when combined with object embeddings (+0.3\%).